daniel-dsouza/psychic-octo-giggle/Performance-Tuning.md

 ## Swap

 Depending on your system hardware, a larger swap file may be needed.
 For systems with 16gb RAM, we recommend at least a 16gb swap file.
 Less swap space may be needed for systems with 32gb or more of RAM.

+## CPU Governor

+In some hardware configurations, Intel CPU's under `Performance` or `Balanced` modes may try to boost to the highest frequency for short bursts of performance, followed by a lower frequency to cool off.
+This may result in unstable FPS.
+In this scenario, some Penguins have found that changing the Thermal Mode to `Cool Bottom` maintained a more stable CPU frequency.